 How do the Japanese view corruption?

 Although the Japanese population is considered honest, there are some notable contrasts.
-Even with corruption cases exposed, many Japanese turn a blind eye to these cases and end up re-electing a politician involved in scandals.
+Even with corruption cases being exposed, many Japanese turn a blind eye to these cases and end up re-electing a politician involved in scandals.

 Types of corruption in Japan